 As we climb the large mountain of InDesign competence, you may find yourself hanging on for dear life sometimes.
 That's okay, InDesign is a difficult program, but a very rewarding one, to learn.
 We'll get there.
 Honest.
-This will be the hardest set of skills you will learn this year...so let's get this obstacle out of the way early on!

 If you would like to practice on your own, or are eager to try new things please check out this link.
 It's a fantastic resource for you!